How To Manage Arthritis Pain In Winter

 Stay Hydrated

 It’s far easier to get dehydrated in winter than it is in summer, mainly because we don’t always notice ourselves getting thirsty.
-But drinking enough water is essential to helping manage arthritis pain.
+However, drinking enough water is essential to helping manage arthritis pain.
 The reason for this is that water helps the body produce synovial fluid, which is sort of a natural lubricant the body produces to prevent bones from rubbing together.
 One easy way to ensure you stay hydrated enough is to carry a reusable water bottle wherever you go.

 Schedule an appointment with one of our medical professionals and we’ll help you find the right exercises and foods to help you feel your best, no matter what temperature it is outside.